-Church of the Resurrection is a community whose ministry is shaped by and rooted in meaningful and life-changing worship.
+hurch of the Resurrection is a community whose ministry is shaped by and rooted in meaningful and life-changing worship.
 We are empowered by strong preaching, a commitment to prayer, celebrating God's presence in breaking bread, being gathered as a diverse community, and then being sent out as a renewed people to be the body of Christ at work in the world together.
 We offer a variety of worship services that seek to nurture faith, embolden our vision, and provide the spiritual tools to participate in God's mission in becoming followers of Jesus.

-Sunday Liturgies
+Sunday Liturgy

+10:00am

-8:30am A said Holy Eucharist about 45 minutes long with 23 people in most of the liturgy coming from the Book of attendance on Alternative Services. average 10:30am A contemporary Holy Eucharist with liturgies derived 99 people in from a variety of sources. attendance on average The liturgy is presented via an audio/visual system as well as a hard copy bulletin.
+A contemporary Holy Eucharist with liturgies derived from a variety of sources.
+The liturgy is presented via an audio/visual system as well as a hard copy bulletin.
 It is about 1 hour in length.
-Music is led by our parish choir with various instruments under the direction of our music director.
-We have the opportunity for the laying on of hands/healing prayer offered during communion in our chapel space.
+Music is led by our parish choir under the direction of our music director.
 Children's Church takes place during the sermon/prayers of the people time.
 Our children's corner is a space often occupied by children during the other parts of the service.
 Coffee Hour follows this service in our parish hall.
+Service is live streamed on Facebook and uploaded to YouTube later.
+Current attendance averages 60.